Post Overview: Insider & money-saving tips on how to enjoy New York City on a budget!

-Now that we covered a few of the free and cheap things to do in NYC, we are going to cover the most popular attractions in the city like the Empire State Building observation deck (along with The Edge, World Trade Center, and Top of the Rock), plus other famous NYC experiences and tours in NYC not to be missed like visiting the Statue of Liberty.
+Now that we covered a few of the free and cheap things to do in NYC, we are going to cover the most popular attractions in the city like the Empire State Building observation deck (along with The Edge, World Trade Center, and Top of the Rock – all the best observation decks in NYC), plus other famous NYC experiences and tours in NYC not to be missed like visiting the Statue of Liberty.

 These tickets can add up to hundreds of dollars fast if you want to see multiple attractions.
 But there’s a way to save big time and we are going to share how!

 There are a few different money-saving attraction passes available in NYC that are WORTH every cent if you plan on seeing multiple famous attractions in the city and are perfect for those trying to enjoy NYC on a budget.

 These attraction passes are paid upfront for a one-time fee and on your trip they get you into multiple different attractions for free meaning that you save some serious money overall.
 By purchasing an attraction pass you can save anywhere from 35-45% on your attraction passes and saving you hundreds of dollars on your visit!